Thewessen/hello-world/Tables/README.md

         i       -- Integer of maxs width (in chars)

 ### ToDo
-- Add insert_column and insert_row to insert between excisting columns or rows
+- Add insert_column and insert_row to insert between existing columns or rows
 - Add sort method?
 - Cells containing functions, for calculating sum, product etc.. of range of Cells